agro23/places/README.md

 * Show the list of places and show whole record when clicked - X

-* format appearance
+* format appearance -X

 * indicate what is a link via css - X

 * Validate input of city name

-* Show user a menu of possible choices:
+* User Can:
-  * Add place to list
+  * Add place to list - X
-  * Show list by Name
-  * Show place by name
+  * Show place by name - X
-  * Delete place from list
+  * Delete place from list - X
-  * Edit place in list

-* Activate each choice
+* Activate each choice - X

 * Validate all form input

-* Make the HTML pretty
+* Make the HTML pretty - X

 * Refactor and clean up code